2. WORD PROCESSING

 Leopard Server under emulation in Parallels - the method is described here

-Snow Leopard Server is available in the Apple
+Snow Leopard Server is (as far as I know) still available in the Apple

-Store (by telephone) at a reduced price (at the time of writing) and is
+Store (by telephone) at a reduced price and is

 preferable to using ordinary Snow Leopard which is quite tricky.
 I